Integrate CI-driven scans

 Basic usage

-Use the following command to trigger a scan directly via Docker:
+Use the following command to trigger a scan directly via Docker.
+Replace <your-target-id> with your target ID — to find it, see Retrieve the target ID.

 docker pull platform-registry.invicti.com/invicti-platform/invicti-scan-cli